BonoboPLC/lojjo_wiki/retail-sales-agents.md

 At that point you'll need to remit your sales receipts to your Sales Manager.
 Upon successful receipt of funds, your Sales manager will remove the limitation on your account.
 {.is-danger}
 # Paying Prizes

+## Withdrawal Float Account

+Every Sales Agent has a Withdrawal Float Account in the system which is used for Paying Prizes.

+This account tracks any funds which are provided to the Agent, by head office, for the purpose of paying expected Player prizes during normal course of business.

+This **account is increased** when the Sales manager provides you with funds to pay for expected prize payouts.

+This **account is decreased** when you use the funds to pay Player prizes or remmit the remaining amount back to the Sales Manager.

+>If you do not have sufficient funds in your Withdrawal Float to pay a winning ticket, but have enough cash from the days sales receipt, you'll be prompted to use the sales receipt funds, if accessible to you, to payout the Prize.
+{.is-warning}

+>If you do not have funds to pay prizes, please inform the player to come back at a later date and attempt to contact your manager and request funds for your Withdrawal Float account.
+{.is-warning}

+>If you are not able to prizes your manager will be alerted.
+You will be provided with a list of alternatives for the player retrieve their prize.
+{.is-danger}

 ## How to Check tickets

 You can check tickets in 2 ways; You can scan the QR code, or check manually.